zenfyrdev/bootloader-unlock-wall-of-shame/brands/lg/README.md

 On most LG devices with fastboot mode hidden, fastboot can usually be accessed by wiping LG Download mode otherwise known as LAF.
 It is usually wiped either with root (devices prior to 2015) or EDL (devices since 2015).

-Most carrier branded LG devices (aside from T-Mobile versions made before 2018) also usually have hidden or no Fastboot as well.
+Most carrier branded LG devices (aside from T-Mobile branded devices made before 2018) also usually have hidden Fastboot as well.

 ## Watches
 All LG watches on Android Wear/Wear OS use the [standard unlock procedure](../../misc/generic-unlock.md) via fastboot.